bgaosec/kc-sms-otp/README.md

 ## Development Tips
 - Add additional vendors by implementing `com.sp.twofa.sms.SmsSender` and extending the switch in `SmsSender.fromConfig`.
 - Additional languages: drop new `messages_xx.properties` in `src/main/resources/theme-resources/messages/`.
-- To test flows locally, enable DEBUG logging for `com.sp.twofa.sms` and Keycloak's `AuthenticationService` (OTP values are never logged).
+- Enable DEBUG logging for `com.sp.twofa.sms` and Keycloak's `AuthenticationService` when testing locally; the provider now logs load-time info so you can confirm registration at boot.